AdobeDocs/analytics.en/help/implement/vars/plugins/addproductevar.md

 1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
 1. Click the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click on the [!UICONTROL Catalog] button
-1. Install (and publish) the 'Common Analytics Plugins' extension
+1. Install and publish the [!UICONTROL Common Analytics Plugins] extension
-1. For any Launch Rule that you want to use the plug-in in, add an [!UICONTROL action] with the following configuration:
+1. For any Launch Rule where you want to use the plug-in, add an action with the following configuration:
     * Extension: Common Analytics Plugins
     * Action Type: Initialize addProductEvar
 1. Save and publish the changes to the rule